HovKlan-DH/HovText/README.md

 ## Requirements

-HovText is compatible with 32-bit and 64-bit Windows systems, ranging from the ancient Windows XP to Windows 11.
+HovText requires a 64-bit Windows systems, ranging from the ancient Windows XP to Windows 11.
 However, support is only provided for Windows 10, as it is currently what I am using at home :-)

 It requires .NET Framework 4.8 or newer